microsoft/vision-datasets/COCO_DATA_FORMAT.md

   - images, image is optionally associated with a metadata dictionary which stores the text attributes of interest for the image.
 For example, image is a product catalog image: `{'metadata': {'catalog': true}}`, capture location of an image: `{'metadata': {'location': 'street'}}`, information of the assembly component captured in image of a defect detection dataset: `{'metadata': {'name': 'Hex Head Lag Screw', 'type': '3/8-inch x 4-inch'}}`
   - text (optional), a dictionary with keys being field names e.g. `{'text': {'question': 'a specific question related to the images input'}}`
 - output:
-  - fields, a dictionary with keys being the attributes of interest, values being dictionaries that store the actual attribute value in "value" and optionally a list of grounded bboxes in "groundings". "groundings" are for single-image annotation only.
+  - fields, a dictionary with keys being the fields of interest, values being dictionaries that store the actual field value in "value" and optionally a list of grounded bboxes in "groundings". "groundings" are for single-image annotation only.
 Each bbox follows [BBox Format](#bbox-format).
+The format of each field should comply to the defined `fieldSchema`.

 The dataset format is a simple variation of COCO, where `image_id` of an annotation entry is replaced with `image_ids` to support multi-image annotation.
 In each annotation entry, `fields` is required, `text` is optional.
 In each image entry, `metadata` is optional.
 Below is an example of multi-image question answering.

 ```json
 {